Searching for details:

 Crew inside the descent module of the Soyuz MS-05 spacecraft.

-The reentry capsule of the Soyuz spacecraft, known by its Russian acronym as "SA." is the only section of the vehicle, which returns to Earth at the end of the mission.
+The reentry capsule of the Soyuz spacecraft is known by its Russian acronym "SA" for "spuskaemy apparat" (descent apparatus).
+It is the only section of the vehicle, which returns to Earth at the end of the mission.

 The reentry capsule also contains life-support systems, batteries for the descent phase of the mission, primary and backup parachutes and solid-propellant engines for landing.
 The reentry capsule is also equipped with eight small attitude control thrusters, which are used exclusively during the descent phase of the flight.
-They are powered by by one-component propellant of hydrogen peroxide.
-Tendency of this propellant to degrade over time is considered as one of the limitations on the length of the orbital flight of the Soyuz spacecraft.
+They use hydrogen peroxide as a one-component propellant which doesn't need oxidizer.
+However, the tendency of peroxide to degrade over time is considered as a limiting factor for the duration of the Soyuz missions normally planned for no more than six months.

-A periscope extending from the reentry capsule provides the crew with a forward view toward the docking mechanism and a downward view for seeing the surface of the Earth.
+A periscope extending from the reentry capsule provides the pilot with a forward view toward the docking mechanism and a downward view for tracking the surface of the Earth.

 Catherine Coleman, a member of Soyuz TMA-20 crew, inside the descent module, looking toward the right side of the capsule.
 The main flight control panel, sporting liquid-crystal displays is on the left.
 Credit: Roskosmos